Last update : 26/1/2023

 Physical features

-The X3N is a bulky & thicc device (compared to most device I've used) with the best grip a big-handed being like me could ever ask - with or without a case (mostly without a case).
+The X3(N/P) is a bulky & thicc device (compared to most device I've used) with the best grip a big-handed being like me could ever ask - with or without a case (though I'd prefer having a case, if only for that giant camera bump).

 - On the top section, there's the secondary mic, an IR blaster, & what appears to be a hole for the top speaker.